ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 3. Save the file to apply the settings.

-After that just push a stream to Ant Media Server with stream123, AMS will push the files to the following endpoints with the PUT method
+After that, just push a stream to Ant Media Server with stream123, and AMS will push the files to the following endpoints with the PUT method

 ```
 https://example.com/hls-stream/stream123.m3u8